 Gazimagusa Beach Buffet

 After walking from the walled city to the coast by Palm Beach Hotel we were grateful to find this beach bar serving cold drinks, meals, and snacks.
-As we were there, a tour group picked up their lunch to eat on the beach while looking at the Ghost Town nearby.
-Prices were very reasonable, especially given its great beachside location.
+The prices were very reasonable, especially given the great beachside location.

 If you are looking for an atmospheric and traditional patisserie and brasserie, then Petek, conveniently located opposite the Sea Gate in Famagusta is the place to go.
 Unmissable with its rooftop red logo, Petek is in two sections.
 The cafe area, on two levels, has a shop adjacent to it.
 The ground floor dining area is arranged around an ornamental central fountain.
-A curved staircase, decorated with old photos, leads up to the upper level around a central fireplace.
+A curved staircase, decorated with old photos, leads to the upper level around a central fireplace.
 Weather permitting, doors are pulled open so that diners can sit out on the balconies, with plenty of shade available.
 This is the place to try a Turkish coffee and sample a cake.
-We also found that they do good tea.
+They also serve good tea.

 Next door, the patisserie stocks an amazing array of cakes and sweet delicacies, including a wide range of Turkish delight.
-If you are really taken with Petek, be sure to pick up one of their leaflets, which gives details of their other locations in Northern Cyprus.
+If you are really taken with Petek, pick up one of their leaflets, which gives details of other locations in Northern Cyprus.

 2. St. Barnabas Monastery

-Barnabas, a Cypriot Jew, traveled with Paul on missionary journeys, as detailed in the Bible.
+The Bible refers to Barnabas, a Cypriot Jew, who traveled with Paul on missionary journeys.
 Christian tradition holds that Barnabas was martyred at Salamis, Cyprus in 61AD by Jews who resented his success in preaching the Christian gospel.
 His body was privately buried.
 He is regarded as the founder of the Cypriot Orthodox Church and the patron saint of Cyprus.

 Legend has it that, in 478, Barnabas appeared in a dream to the Archbishop of Constantia (Salamis, Cyprus), Anthemios, revealing that he was buried under a carob tree.
 The archbishop found the remains of Barnabas buried with a copy of St. Matthew's Gospel on his chest.
 Anthemios founded a church near the burial site and placed the remains here.

 There has been a monastery on this site since the 5th Century.
-But the building that survives today dates from 1756.
+The building that survives today dates from 1756.
 Until the division of Cyprus in 1974, Famagustans used to get their babies baptized here.
-Tourists visit to admire the icons and the frieze depicting the discovery of Barnabas's remains by Archbishop Anthemios, but it is now a museum, rather than a place used by Christians.
+Tourists visit to admire the icons and the frieze depicting the discovery of Barnabas's remains by Archbishop Anthemios.
+The monastery is now a museum, rather than a place used by Christians.

-There's a small charge for entering the monastery area.
-In addition, there is a further nominal charge for the toilets.
+A small charge covers the entrance to the monastery area.
+There is a further nominal charge for the toilets.

-After visiting the monastery and museum, we were still none the wiser as to where the remains of Barnabas were located, until we noticed a path beyond the car park area, leading to a small chapel a short distance away.
+After visiting the monastery and museum, we were still none the wiser as to where the remains of Barnabas were located.
+Then we noticed a path beyond the car park, leading to a small chapel a short distance away.
 The original church has long since crumbled, but a mausoleum, dating from the 19th Century, has been built over the supposed tomb of Barnabas.
 It is free to enter.
 The interior is very plain with a few icons.
 Go down the steps into a cave-like level to find a shrouded coffin and more icons.
 It's a slightly eery experience, but one not to miss, when visiting the monastery.

-We took a taxi there from our resort 9 kilometers away.
-A visit here combines well with one to the nearby ruins of Salamis.
+We took a taxi from our resort 9 kilometers away.
+A visit to St. Barnabas Monastery works well in combination with the nearby ruins of Salamis.

-A major historical site on the east coast of Cyprus, archaeological finds from Salamis date back to the Bronze Age.
+Salamis is a major historical site on the east coast of Cyprus.
+Archaeological finds from here date back to the Bronze Age.
 It is thought that the silting up of the harbor at Enkomi, led to the relocation of its inhabitants to Salamis, where a major trading post was developed.
 This former capital of Cyprus was occupied by Assyrians, Egyptians and Persians.
 But much of what visitors now see dates from the Roman period, when Salamis was developed as a cultural center.
 Beset by earthquakes, the city was repaired, remodeled and renamed Constantia after the emperor Constantius.